swaldman/sbt-ethereum/src/main/paradox/tutorials/signing-a-transaction-with-offline-keys.md

 [success] Total time: 0 s, completed Apr 13, 2019 11:48:51 PM
 ```

+@@@ warning

+**Don't forget to backup your offline computer's shoebox!**

+If you lose the wallet files you have created, you'll lose all value associated with your offline addresses.

+You can use `ethShoeboxBackup`, and then copy the resulting file to a thumb drive.

+(That will produce a zip file.
+You might want to be neurotic, unzip it, and verfify that there are JSON files for each address in the `keystore` directory.)

+_**But never, ever put that thumb drive into an internet connected computer!**_

+Remeber, we don't want to internet to ever touch these files.

+@@@

 Now you'll want to make your new addresses (but not your private waller files!) accessible from your usual, internet-connected
 machine.
 We only communicate from the offline laptop via thumb drive, so plug that in.
 On my device, it comes up as `F:\`.